Peacock (2005 film)

 Peacock (孔雀 (kǒng què)) is a 2005 film directed by Gu Changwei, written by Li Qiang.
 This is Gu's first film as director after a lengthy career as a cinematographer for some of China's top directors.
 The film premiered simultaneously in both China and in competition at the 2005 Berlin International Film Festival, going on to receive Berlin's Jury Grand Prix Silver Bear.

-Its original runtime was over four hours, but was reduced to 144 minutes for its theatrical release.
+The film was released with three versions: 136 minutes Chinese release, 141 minutes Japanese release and 144 minutes German release.

 Plot

 The story is set in the late 1970s and early 1980s, in a small town in Mainland China.
 A middle-aged couple has three children.
 The eldest son is obese and mentally challenged, a social outcast, and is constantly teased by others.
 The second child, the daughter, is energetic and independent and isn't afraid of doing anything to pursue her dreams or to survive.
 The youngest child is an introverted, quiet boy who is ashamed of his older brother and tries to break away from his family's misery.

 The story is broken into three sections, with each focusing on one of the siblings.
 The story begins with the daughter, Weihong.
 The mother arranges for her to start work at a nursery but a few days later she drops a child and loses her job.
 After watching army officers parachuting from a plane, she wonders to the field where they land.
 She develops a crush on one of the male officers and decides to enlist at her school.
 In order to get his attention, she steals her mother's money to buy him gifts but ultimately does not give it to him after seeing him with her other classmates.
 She does not enroll into the military and becomes depressed after seeing other enlisted men and women.
 In order to recreate her dreams, she knits a makeshift parachute and attaches it to her bike, which she rides down the street before being stopped by her mother.
 Her action draws the interest of Guozi, a boisterous factory worker.
 After some time, Wei Hong is working at a factory washing pharmaceutical bottles and sees Guozi with her parachute attached to his bike.
 They arrange for a meeting in the woods and Guozi suggestively asks for something in return for the parachute but backs out before anything happens.
 Weihong continues to wonder around searching for purpose and meets an old man playing the accordion, whom she develops a father-daughter relationship with.
 However, the old man's children suspect her of taking advantage of him and physically assault her while she is at the factory.
 Through her parents' connections, she is introduced to a district leader's driver and they marry, on the condition that she is given a new job.
 Before she leaves with her husband, she gives her older brother a watch and bids farewell to her family.